 Adult MBSR Evidence for Anxiety

-Some of the best available evidence for MBSR in the management of anxiety disorders includes meta-analytic studies and RCTs.
-These are described below in date order, starting with the most recent.
+Some of the best available evidence for MBSR in managing anxiety disorders includes meta-analytic studies and randomized controlled trials (RCTs).
+These are described below in chronological order, starting with the most recent.

 The first is a meta-analytic study conducted to determine the effectiveness of acceptance and mindfulness-based approaches across DSM-5 anxiety disorders (5).
 Analysis included 23 studies, mostly of unclear risk of bias, included 1,815 adults with different DSM-5 anxiety disorders.
 Eight of the included RCTs involved MBSR.
 Individual- and group-based approaches were included as well as online and offline/in-person settings.
 Control interventions included TAU/wait-list, individualized or group-based CBT, psychoeducation, and relaxation.

-Another meta-analytic study was conducted to determine the effectiveness of psychological interventions in the treatment of anxiety, depression and stress in students (6).
-Analysis of anxiety interventions included 26 studies, involving 2,602 students with ages that ranged between 6-53 years.
-The students were in university (17 studies), secondary (7 studies) and primary education (2 studies).
-Sub-group analysis based on intervention strategy was conducted, so mindfulness-based programmes were analysed as one group.
-Subgroup analysis based on the types of mindfulness interventions (e.g. MBSR or MBCT) was not conducted.
-Subgroup analysis based on the educational ages of the students for those that received mindfulness interventions was not conducted.
-The anxiety diagnostic instruments used in the included studies were mentioned, however, the review did not restrict eligibility criteria to include only studies with clinical populations.
+Another meta-analytic study examined the effectiveness of psychological interventions for anxiety, depression, and stress in students (6).
+The analysis of anxiety interventions included 26 studies involving 2,602 students aged 6–53 years.
+These students were enrolled in university (17 studies), secondary (7 studies), and primary education (2 studies).
+Subgroup analyses were conducted based on intervention strategy, with mindfulness-based programmes analysed as a single group.
+However, no subgroup analyses were performed to differentiate types of mindfulness interventions (e.g., MBSR or MBCT) or educational levels of the students receiving mindfulness interventions.
+Although anxiety diagnostic instruments were reported, the review did not limit inclusion to studies involving clinical populations.

 The third was an RCT that was conducted to determine the effectiveness of MBSR on acute stress responses in adults (aged 18 years or over) diagnosed with GAD (7,8).
 The study included 93 adults who were randomised to receive either MBSR or an attention control class.
 MBSR was delivered as an 8-week group-based intervention, with a single weekend “retreat” day, and daily home practice guided by audio recordings.
 The study was conducted in the USA.